 Proposed Intervenor satisfies all of the requirements of Rule 24(a).
-It has significantly protectable interests in ensuring that its members and eligible voters in Washoe County can exercise their right to vote freely and without undue interference, and to guard against an unnecessary drain on their own scarce resources to address Petitioners' many thousands of improper challenges.
-Those interests will be gravely impaired if Petitioners prevail because Petitioners seek to ultimately remove tens of thousands of registered voters from Washoe County's voter rolls and immediately imperil their right to vote weeks out from a presidential election.
-Respondent will not adequately protect Proposed Intervenor's interests because Respondent's interests in this matter are distinct and likely to be divergent to ACLUNV's fundamental interest in removing barriers to voting for its members-including and especially the members Petitioners have already challenged.
+It has significantly protectable interests in ensuring that its members and eligible voters in Clark County can exercise their right to vote freely and without undue interference, and to guard against an unnecessary drain on their own scarce resources to address Petitioners' many thousands of improper challenges.
+Those interests will be gravely impaired if Petitioners prevail because Petitioners seek to ultimately remove tens of thousands of registered voters from Clark County's voter rolls and immediately imperil their right to vote weeks out from a presidential election.
+Respondent will not adequately protect Proposed Intervenor's interests because Respondent's interests in this matter are distinct and likely to be divergent to ACLUNV's fundamental interest in removing barriers to voting for its members-especially the members registered to vote in Clark County who Petitioners have already challenged.